 Guarderia Las Cuevas is a stopping point/ranger station soon after you cross into Lauca National Park from Putre.
 There is a short trail on both sides of the road.

 The trail from the parking area runs parallel to the road.
-There are many Northern Viscachas here and Enrique said you can usually see a large-eared species of mouse here, foraging at the edge of the meadow next to the trail (usually running in and out of the boulders below the road).
+There are many Southern Mountain Viscachas here (formerly these were Northern Viscachas but the species have been lumped) and Enrique said you can usually see a large-eared species of mouse here, foraging at the edge of the meadow next to the trail (usually running in and out of the boulders below the road).
 We stopped here three times but didn’t see the mice.
 I am not sure what the species is: it seems that Darwin’s Mouse, once thought to be widespread in Lauca, is not in fact found in the park and is replaced by other species this far north.

 The trail continues on the other side of the road and runs past a couple of small caves.
 No mice here either but plenty of tame viscachas and we also saw a Culpeo sitting on the rocks above us.
 Enrique once found a small bat in the toilets here: he didn’t know which species.